B-Lang-org/bsc/README.md

         $ apt-get  install  libfontconfig1-dev  libxft-dev

-Building BSC also requires standard Unix shell and Makefile utilities.
+Building BSC also requires standard Unix shell and Makefile utilities, as well as perl generate `ASTKind.{h,cpp}`.

 The repository for
 [the Yices SMT Solver](https://github.com/SRI-CSL/yices2)